-Under the brand,

-SuperBowl, is SouthEast Asia's leading

-provider of indoor

-sports and recreation

-facilities, operating

-in seven centres

-at various parts of

-Singapore, making

-SuperBowl one of the

-largest owners and

-operators of bowling

-centres in Singapore,

-with 168 bowling lanes

-in total.
+SuperBowl, SouthEast Asia's leading provider of indoor sports and recreation facilities, operating in eight centres at various parts of Singapore.
+It is one of the largest owners and operators of bowling centres in Singapore, with 180 bowling lanes in total.
+This includes the new bowling centre at Siglap Community Club, which commenced operations in 2022.